neomaster117/Colocalization-analyzer/README.md

 1. Upload csv data file - Browse button, which can be used to find the location of the file
 2. X Axis title and Y Axis title respetively, which are optional and can be left empty, or filled in to give the names of the X and Y axes
 3. Input height (px) and Input weight (px) - required fields to set the height and weight of the figure.
 They become activated initially by pressing the "Update plot" button, then automatically when changed.
-4. Update plot button, which initializes the figure in the Shinyapp and later must be called to update height and width whenever the user changes those parameters
+4. Update plot button, which initializes the figure in the Shinyapp and later must be called to update height and width whenever the user changes those parameters.
+Note: While the GUI image will update automatically whenever new height or width data are inputed, the Update plot button must be pressed before saving for the change to take effect in the output file.
 5. Download plot button - in the offline version it can be used to set a download location and save simultaneously, while in the server version it automatically downloads the plot.png file to the default Download folder.

 The tpyical use is exemplified in the folowowing way: